Chat with Student

 Lean construction has recently gained popularity in the construction industry due to its emphasis on efficiency, transparency, and collaboration.
 It goes beyond traditional project management by prioritising continuous improvement, also known as ‘Kaizen.’
 This approach has the potential to revolutionise project delivery, reduce waste, and increase productivity.

-Understanding concepts of Lean construction
+Understanding Lean construction

 Lean construction is a process-oriented approach that has become a crucial part of the construction industry, originating from the Toyota Production System.
-A key principle of lean construction is continuous improvement, which is achieved by making the entire construction process transparent, reducing wastage, and improving communication between stakeholders.

 Inefficient project management is a significant reason for the delays, cost overruns, and subpar quality of construction projects.
 The occurrence of waste is not limited to any particular stage of construction but can be present at any point, from the initial design phase to the final built facility.